DHI:NYSED.R. Horton, Inc. Analysis

 Key Factors

-- Bearish MACD and decreasing volume
+- Bearish MACD histogram

 Medium Term